gittyvarshney/C-Project-Shopping-Program-/README.md

 # C-Project-Shopping-Program-
-This is my C shopping project which I made myself during 2nd semester of my Bachelor from the knowledge of linked lists This Project Contains 3 Files
+This is my C shopping project which I made myself during 2nd semester of my Bachelor from the knowledge of linked lists \n This Project Contains 3 Files \n
-First is c code file
+First is c code file \n
-Second is list of items
+Second is list of items \n
 Third is test file which stores the information of a user which just finished the shopping Project contains three Structures for user id, for product fetching from txt file, for ekart.
 This Project contains features:-